govuk-react/govuk-react/CONTRIBUTING.md

 ## Creating a new component
 To create a new component:
-- `npm run create-component -- MyNewComponent` where _MyNewComponent_ is the name of your new component.
+- `npm run create-component -- my-new-component` where _my-new-component_ is the name of your new component.

-This creates a folder named _MyNewComponent_ in `src/components` with the component file (index.js), a basic render test (test.js), and a default story (stories.js).
+This creates a folder named _my-new-component_ in `src/components` with the component file (index.js), a basic render test (test.js), and a default story (stories.js).
 You will need to add this to `src/stories/index.js` to view it in storybook.

 ## Unit testing